Rajagiri: Rajagiri International School of Education and Research

 From its inception, Rajagiri International School of Education and Research (RISER) has forged collaborative initiatives in research and especially education with the State University of New York, Western Michigan University, Gannon University in the United States, James Cook University in Australia, Royal Melbourne Institute of Technology University, Australian Catholic University, Assumption University in Thailand and the University of Wales.
 Besides regular faculty exchange programs, conclaves, and conducting international bilateral programmes, these universities recognize the course credits earned at RSET, RSOM or RISER towards earning a bachelor's degree in engineering at their respective universities.
 In order to facilitate RISER operations in Australia, an entity - Rajagiri Australia has been initiated in 2008.

-Ranking of RSET and RSOM
+Ranking

 Beginning with the first batch of undergraduates and postgraduate students, RSET and RSOM have both recorded high industry placement.
 Both institutes beginning from 2006, have figured in the national rankings despite being established only recently.
 The RSOM is consistently ranked in the top 25 of Indian business schools, while RSET has been among the top 50 in including NASSCOM and DataQuest's combined rankings of over 400 government and private technology schools in India.

 RSET has been ranked first in the state of Kerala by the REC Calicut Alumni Association (RECCA) in the category of self-financing colleges.